gotrash/theme/site/content/docs/5.3/customize/optimize.md

 ## Lean Sass imports

-When using Sass in your asset pipeline, make sure you optimize Bootstrap by only `@import`ing the components you need.
+When using Sass in your asset pipeline, make sure you optimize GoTrash Theme by only `@import`ing the components you need.
 Your largest optimizations will likely come from the `Layout & Components` section of our `bootstrap.scss`.

 {{< scss-docs name="import-stack" file="scss/bootstrap.scss" >}}